Epistemic Uncertainty in Conformal Scores: A Unified Approach: Methodology

 We assume that a nonconformity score $s(\x, y)$ is already defined based on the training set.
 Our starting point is to define a family of distributions that model the aleatoric uncertainty of $s(\X,Y)$ given $\X$, which is a set of distributions indexed by a parameter $\theta \in \Theta$.
 We denote this family by $\mathcal{F} = \{f(s|\x,\theta): \theta \in \Theta\}$.
 This formulation is very general; $\Theta$ may even represent a nonparametric space.

 To construct \ourmethod, we adopt a Bayesian model that places a prior distribution over $\Theta$ (or equivalently, over $\mathcal{F}$).
 For simplicity, we assume this prior has a density $f(\theta)$, though the method is generally applicable.
+The choice of prior plays a crucial role: it can be tailored to capture epistemic uncertainty in the data-generating process (via uninformative or weakly informative priors) or to introduce stronger regularization into the conformal score distribution (via more concentrated priors).
+In this work, we focus on enhancing the representation of epistemic uncertainty and therefore adopt non-informative priors.
+However, a balance between capturing uncertainty and enforcing regularization can be explored through prior specification (see Appendix \ref{sec::prior_comparisson} for a discussion on this trade-off).

-This prior captures epistemic uncertainty in the data-generating process.
-In our experiments, we use Gaussian Processes, Bayesian Additive Regression Trees, and approximate Bayesian Mixture Density Neural Networks with Monte Carlo Dropout, but our approach supports any prior process.
+In our experiments, we use Gaussian Processes (GP), Bayesian Additive Regression Trees (BART), and approximate Bayesian Mixture Density Networks (MDNs) with Monte Carlo dropout.
+However, \ourmethod{} is compatible with any Bayesian modeling approach that yields a posterior predictive distribution.
+These three models were chosen for their complementary strengths: BART offers flexibility and interpretability, naturally handling categorical features; GPs provide expressive nonparametric inference with scalable tractability via variational approximations; and MDNs with Monte Carlo dropout are highly scalable, making them well-suited for large-scale or high-dimensional problems.

 We update the prior distribution \( f(\theta) \) using a subset of the calibration set \(\mathcal{D}_\calib\).
 Specifically, \(\mathcal{D}_\calib\) is split into two disjoint subsets: \(\mathcal{D}_{\calib, 1}\) and \(\mathcal{D}_{\calib, 2}\).
 The first subset, \(\mathcal{D}_{\calib, 1}\) is transformed into the dataset